top of page

 Our Impact

 All The Way Up is working hard to provide crucial educational opportunities for adult learners whose needs were not met by conventional educational paths.
 An individual’s level of educational attainment is directly tied to their financial and professional opportunities, and thus the economic development of families and the community as a whole.
 By helping our students get their GED/High School Equivalency Certification, All The Way Up provides them with an essential stepping stone for financial stabilization and increased civic participation: a high school education.
-With the help of other organizations and foundations we can make bold long-term changes in the lives of of our students and their families.
+With the help of other organizations and foundations we can make bold long-term changes in the lives of our students and their families.

 Not only do we prepare students to take their High School Equivalency Exam, but we also focus on teaching skills that are applicable to everyday life.
-Our students ultimately leave our program better prepared to get higher-paying jobs, improve their financial health and become more interactive members of their communities.
+Our students ultimately leave our program better prepared to get higher-paying jobs, improve their financial health, and become more interactive members of their communities.
 Our long-term vision is to "put ourselves out of business" by helping the most possible adults get a high school education.
-We see a future where only a small anomaly of adults in Newark lack a high school education, instead of the current 22%.
+We see a future where only a small anomaly of adults in Newark lack a high school education, instead of the current 23%.

 IMG_2621_edited.jpg